Christi Fraga: Mayor of Doral

-Fraga won a December 2022 runoff to become Doral's first woman mayor.
-She was re-elected in 2024; official city results reported about 79% of the vote and local media noted an easy victory.
+Fraga won a December 2022 runoff to become Doral's first female mayor.
+She was re-elected in 2024.

 During her mayoral term, the city opened major phases of Doral Central Park in 2024–2025 following voter-approved bond work.
 The administration also advanced transportation planning to expand the city's trolley network and update the transit plan.

 Pension reform

 In 2023, the City Council voted to move toward repealing a lifetime pension program for elected officials and to suspend payments while a new ordinance was prepared; the vote was unanimous.
 Former officials subsequently sued.
 In October 2024, a Miami-Dade Circuit Court judge ruled that the city had not followed the required procedures to terminate benefits already being paid and ordered the city to use the proper mechanism; the ruling did not affect the city's ability to eliminate the program for future officeholders.
 In 2024, Fraga urged four former officials to return payments they had received and to drop their lawsuit.